tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/handlers.md

 **onError** : This construct is specifically provided for **Command Handler Failures**.
 An `onError` block can be written specifically for each `onSetup` and `onObserve` handler.
-The `SubmitResponse` error is captured in a `ScriptError` type and passed to `onError` the block.
+The `SubmitResponse` error is captured in a `ScriptError` type and passed to the `onError` block.
 This type contains a `reason` String explaining what went wrong.
-In case of failure, `onError` will be called first followed by `onGlobalError` and sequence will be terminated with failure.
+In case of failure, `onError` will be called first followed by `onGlobalError` and the sequence will be terminated with failure.
-After the error handling blocks are called, the command and hence the sequence, terminate with an Error status.
+After the error handling blocks are called, the command and sequence, terminate with an Error status.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onError-for-exception }

-By default, a negative `SubmitResponse` is considered as error.
+By default, a negative `SubmitResponse` is considered an error.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onError-for-negative-response }